Top Menu

 The view of the Alps from the train from Vienna to Innsbruck, Austria.

 • It would have the customer service from Spain’s RENFE.
 Ok, this one really, really surprised me.
 But, the Spanish were the friendliest with their customer service, both on the train and on the station while making my reservation.
 (Update: It has been brought to my attention that the Spanish customer service actually sucks.
-Well like I said, I was really surprised by the exceptional service.
+Well, as I said, I was really surprised by the exceptional service.
 Maybe I was lucky.
-So, I will nominate a good runner up, which is Norway’s NSB.)
+So, I will nominate a good runner-up, which is Norway’s Vy.)

 • It would have the hotel-like sleeper cabin from the TrenHotel (created by Spain’s RENFE), which runs in Portugal, Spain, France, Italy, and Switzerland.
 This little cabin does compare to a small, but nice hotel room.